zilin/pgnc/LICHESS_POC_NOTES.md

 5. **OAuth Client ID**: Currently hardcoded as "pgn-curator"
    - Needs to be registered with Lichess or made configurable

-## Current Status: NOT WORKING
+## Current Status: COMPLETELY NOT WORKING

-**This POC cannot function because Lichess does not provide API endpoints for study creation.**
+**This POC cannot function because Lichess does not provide API endpoints for ANY study operations.**

-The implementation is complete but will fail when attempting to create studies, as the Lichess API does not support this operation.
+Both endpoints return 404:
+- Study creation: `POST /api/study` → 404
+- Chapter addition: `POST /api/study/{id}/chapters` → 404

-### Error You'll See:
+### Errors You'll See:
 ```
 Failed to create study: Lichess API does not support programmatic study creation.
-Studies must be created manually on lichess.org.
+Failed: Lichess API does not support programmatic chapter addition.
 ```

-## Potential Workarounds (Not Implemented)
+## No Workarounds Available

-1. **Manual Study Creation + Chapter Addition**
+1. ~~Manual Study Creation + Chapter Addition~~ - Chapter addition also fails
-   - User creates study manually on lichess.org
-   - We could potentially add chapters via API (need to verify if chapter addition endpoint exists)

-2. **Web Scraping / Selenium** (Not recommended, fragile)
+2. **Web Scraping / Selenium** - Not recommended (violates ToS, fragile, breaks easily)
-   - Could automate the web interface, but violates ToS and is fragile

-3. **Wait for Lichess API Update**
+3. **Wait for Lichess API Update** - Only viable option
    - Monitor: https://github.com/lichess-org/api/issues/224
-   - When/if Lichess adds study creation, this POC will work
+   - When/if Lichess adds study/chapter API endpoints, this POC will work

+## Conclusion

+This feature is **not implementable** with the current Lichess API.
+The code structure is in place, but both required endpoints are missing from the Lichess API.
+This POC serves as documentation of what would be needed when/if Lichess adds these capabilities.

 ## Next Steps for Production